dorythecat/TransforMate/docs/commands/set_and_clear/suffix.md

 - `suffix_chance`: An integer from 0 to 100, defaults 30.
 The chance, in percentage,
                    of the suffix being used for a given message.

-- `user`: A valid Discord User, defaults to the command sender.
-User to apply the modifier to.
+- `user`: A valid Discord User, defaults to the user executing the command.
+User to apply this modifier to.

 - `whitespace`: A boolean, defaults true.
 Whether to include whitespace before the suffix, so it doesn't join the message before it.